Typical and atypical solutions in non-convex neural networks with discrete and continuous weights: Overview of the phenomenology in binary models

-This apparent paradox has been resolved in~\cite{baldassi2015subdominant,baldassi_local_2016}, where it was shown analytically that there exists rare, subdominant (i.e. atypical) clusters of solutions in the landscape which are highly attractive for the learning algorithm dynamics.
-It was then shown~\cite{baldassi2021unveiling,baldassi2022learning} that the typical (sharp) and atypical (clusterized) solutions coexist in the landscape until a certain critical value $\alpha_{\text{LE}}$ is reached; this new transition has been named \emph{Local Entropy} (LE) transition: for $\alpha < \alpha_{\text{LE}}$, both sharp and flat minima can be found whereas for $\alpha>\alpha_{\text{LE}}$ only sharp minima exist.
-This has a drastic impact on learning: the most efficient algorithms are not able to overcome this threshold, since beyond it only isolated solutions exists. $\alpha_{\text{LE}}$ can be therefore thought as a ``clustering transition'' as was studied earlier in various CSPs, but whose nature is different, being the result of disappearance of atypical, clustered, solutions.
+This apparent paradox has been resolved in~\cite{baldassi2015subdominant,baldassi_local_2016}, where it was shown analytically that there exist clustered (or also called ``flat'') solutions in the landscape that extend to very large scale (also called ``wide'') which are highly attractive for common learning algorithm dynamics.
+Those solutions are found analytically by sampling from probability measures that are not the Gibbs measure: one should give more statistical weight to those solutions that have a large \emph{local entropy}, i.e. those ones having an higher number of solutions surrounding them\footnote{the precise definition of local entropy will be given in Section~\ref{sec::FP_main}.}.
+By definition those solutions are atypical and they can be shown to be subdominant (even if still exponential) in number with respect to typical ones.
+It was then shown~\cite{baldassi2021unveiling,baldassi2022learning} that the sharp and wide, flat solutions coexist in the landscape until a certain critical value $\alpha_{\text{LE}}$ is reached; this new transition has been named \emph{Local Entropy} (LE) transition: for $\alpha < \alpha_{\text{LE}}$, both sharp and wide and flat minima can be found whereas for $\alpha>\alpha_{\text{LE}}$ only sharp and flat (but not wide) minima exist.
+This has a drastic impact on learning: the most efficient algorithms are not able to overcome this threshold, since beyond it only isolated solutions exists. $\alpha_{\text{LE}}$ can be therefore thought as a ``clustering transition'' as was studied earlier in various CSPs, but whose nature is different, being the result of disappearance of the most clustered solutions.
 Moreover, this analytical picture was exploited to create new algorithms, that have been explicitly designed to target wide and flat minima: we mention in particular focusing Belief Propagation (fBP); for other types of ``replicated algorithms'' see~\cite{baldassi2015subdominant}.
 Those algorithms in turn are the ones that succeed in getting closer to the local entropy transition.
 Other algorithms like Reinforced Belief Propagation (rBP)~\cite{Braunstein2006}, reinforced max-sum~\cite{baldassi2015max} and Stochastic BP-inspired (SBPI)~\cite{baldassi2007efficient} also induce a bias towards clustered solutions.

 The phenomenology described above has been shown to hold qualitatively also on other binary models like, e.g. one-hidden layer tree committee machines and teacher student models.
 Those lines of research also showed that the heuristic techniques and architectural choices used in machine learning, such as the use of the cross-entropy loss~\cite{baldassi2020shaping}, or ReLU activation function~\cite{relu_locent}, or regularization~\cite{baldassi2020wide} tend to affect the learning landscape and to induce wider and flatter minima.
 In addition, a similar analysis of the role of overparameterization~\cite{baldassi2022learning} suggests that it allows the emergence of atypical clusterized solutions at the local entropy transition.
 The appearance of those solutions makes the dynamics change from glassy to non-glassy~\cite{baity2019comparing}.